Dom Bess sits well and feels ready to play test cricket without pressure | ExBulletin

 I contributed bat, ball and in the field with Yorkshire, but I didn’t pressure myself, I just wanted to enjoy my cricket again.

-And I think I’ve now found the balance where I’ve been picked for the England squad again and it’s an exciting time, but there’s no pressure from me to put any pressure on myself.
+And I think I’ve now struck the balance where I’ve been singled out for the Englandsquad again and it’s an exciting time, but there’s no pressure from me to put any pressure on myself.

 I just want to enjoy this series because I know how much I’ve worked this summer and what I’ve done.
 If I get the call and things go the way I want I’m ready but if it doesn’t go the way I want that’s fine because I’m in the best position and work with really good coaches who know me well, so i will keep grafting.